azure-glades/obsidian-notes/NPTEL/W1L3 - Hedging.md

 - **Individual Bets (High Risk):**

-    - **Betting with Virat (on Australia):** If you bet your $100 against Virat (meaning you believe Australia will win), you stand to gain $2500 if Australia wins, but lose your entire $100 if India wins.
+    - **Betting against Virat (on Australia):** If you bet your $100 against Virat (meaning you believe Australia will win), you stand to gain $2500 if Australia wins, but lose your entire $100 if India wins.

     - **Betting against Steve (on India):** If you bet your $100 against Steve (meaning you believe India will win), you stand to gain $120 if India wins, but lose your entire $100 if Australia wins.